 As we don’t live near any of our family we’ve kept in contact via Skype or Whatsapp for quite a while but over the last couple of weeks we’ve been trying out different platforms and right now Zoom is our favourite.
 I wanted a game that my kids could play with their cousins online and a scavenger hunt for Zoom seemed like the perfect idea.

-Not only could they see several groups of their cousins all at once (very cool!) but they also got to race around and have fun.
+My kids loved this activity because not only could they see several groups of their cousins all at once (very cool!) but they also got to race around and have fun.
 I think at the moment just normal talking can seem a bit strange at times (‘what have you been up to?’
 Umm… not going out) so playing a game together on Zoom, Facetime or Whatsapp is a good way to connect, and if you fancy a chat together afterwards then great, and if not then no problems.

-If you like this idea I’d love it if you shared it so that other people can play it too, we had a blast (especially with the kids cramming in the shower for the last challenge so I hope it will help to keep your kids entertained for a bit!
+If you like this idea I’d love it if you shared it so that other people can play it too, we had a blast (especially with the kids cramming in the shower for the last challenge) so I hope it will help to keep your kids entertained for a bit!

 If you do want to print it please do so from the link below so it’s not all wonky – I’ve made the printable in grey and black as well so as to not use up all your ink – very much an issue with all the printables from school people are having!